Immigration Advising

 Are you an international student coming from a Canadian high school?

-Are you an international student moving between levels at McMaster?
+Are you an international student changing programs or moving between levels at McMaster?
 (E.g. undergraduate to graduate)

 Are you an international student coming to McMaster from another Canadian post-secondary institution?